 - The date on which your offer or offers expire.

-Commentaries is the online supplement to the Washington University Law Review, featuring original analysis and debate by members of the legal academy, bench, and bar.
+Commentaries is a special section of the Washington University Law Review featuring original analysis and debate by members of the legal academy, bench, and bar.

 Commentaries publishes original, op-ed length essays and responses to articles appearing in the Washington University Law Review.
 The Law Review is one of only a few legal journals that publishes each essay both online and in print.
-We strongly encourage submitters to not exceed approximately 3,000 words.
-Submissions should be minimally footnoted and written for a general audience.
-Submissions for Commentaries should be e-mailed to WUCommentaries@gmail.com.
+We prefer submissions to be approximately 3,000-5,000 words in length, minimally footnoted, and written for a general audience.
+Submissions for Commentaries should be e-mailed to WUCommentaries@wustl.edu.